 So how can you find a low-cost or affordable MRI if you’re price-sensitive?

-Hospitals often charge more and generally ascribe those higher charges to overhead, according to Martha Bebinger, a reporter who specializes in health costs at WBUR radio in Boston, who described her discovery about the cost of an MRI in a radio interview here.
-(She was charged nearly $8,000 on the bill, but the insurance company paid $1,650 – this is the negotiated price, so called because it’s negotiated by the provider and the insurance company.)
+Hospitals often charge more and ascribe those higher charges to overhead, according to Martha Bebinger, a reporter who specializes in health costs at WBUR radio in Boston.
+She described her discovery about the cost of an MRI in a radio interview here.

 Next: Part 2 of “How much does an MRI cost?”
 What kinds of MRI are there, and what additional charges might there be?